WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config64-EOL is made for stable release 6.4.X EOL
 - mywsl-config65-EOL is made for stable release 6.5.X EOL
 - mywsl-config66 is made for stable release 6.6.X
-- mywsl-config67 is made for stable release 6.7.X
+- mywsl-config67-EOL is made for stable release 6.7.X EOL
 - mywsl-config68 is made for stable release 6.8.X
 - mywsl-configrc is made for next release candidate